Standex (SXI)

 6. Gross Margin & Pricing Power

 Standex’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
 As you can see below, it averaged an excellent 37.9% gross margin over the last five years.
-That means Standex only paid its suppliers $62.09 for every $100 in revenue.
+Said differently, roughly $37.91 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
 Standex Trailing 12-Month Gross Margin

-Standex produced a 39.7% gross profit margin in Q1, marking a 1.1 percentage point increase from 38.5% in the same quarter last year.
+This quarter, Standex’s gross profit margin was 39.7%, up 1.1 percentage points year on year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin